dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 The `Failed Units` message is coming from the
 [console login helper messages](https://github.com/rfairley/console-login-helper-messages) helpers.
 This particular helper shows us when `systemd` has services that are in a failed state.

-Now that we are up let's check on the status of the `etcd-member`
-service:
+In this case we made `failure.service` with `ExecStart=/usr/bin/false`, so we intentionally created a service that will always fail in order to illustrate the helper messages.

+Now that we're up and we don't have any *real* failures we can check out our service we care about (`etcd-member.service`):

 ```nohighlight
 $ systemctl status etcd-member.service